-The UK Government is investing £2.5 billion in the National Skills Fund as part of its Plan for Jobs, and has funded a wide variety of Skills Bootcamps, which offer adults aged 19 and over the opportunity to build up sector specific skills and to fast-track to an interview with a local employer.
+The UK Government is investing £2.5billion in the National Skills Fund as part of its Plan for Jobs, and has funded a wide variety of Skills Bootcamps, which offer adults aged 19 and over the opportunity to build up sector-specific skills and to fast-track to an interview with a local employer.

-MCC's Work and Skills Team works in partnership with GMCA to support eleven digital bootcamp providers, to delivery high quality training that directly connects with employers in a high growth, highly skilled and highly paid sector.
+Manchester City Council's Work and Skills Team works in partnership with the Greater Manchester Combined Authority to support 11 digital bootcamp providers to deliver high-quality training that directly connects with employers in a high-growth, highly skilled and highly paid sector.

 By making these sessions accessible and affordable, bootcamp attendance has been far more diverse than is common in the wider sector, with broadly even numbers of men and women participating, and over half of participants experiencing racial inequalities.
-Of people moving into employment, 78% were previously unemployed and 48% moved into roles starting on at least £25k per year.
+Of people moving into employment, 78% were previously unemployed and 48% moved into roles starting on at least £25,000 per year.

-MCC continues to work with GMCA and Government to shape future inclusive bootcamp provision in the city beyond digital.
-In future years, bootcamps can be extended and support employment pathways into sectors with growth and shortages such as construction, green skills and logistics.
+The Council continues to work with GMCA and the Government to shape future inclusive bootcamp provision in the city beyond digital.
+In future years, bootcamps can be extended and support employment pathways into sectors with growth and shortages, such as construction, green skills and logistics.